-You must determine when to deposit your tax based on the amount of your guarterly tax liability.
+You must determine when to deposit your tax based on the amount of your quarterly tax liability.
 If your FUTA tax is \$500 or less in a quarter, carry it over to the next quarter.
 Continue carrying your tax liability over until your cumulative tax is more than \$500.
 At that point, you must deposit your tax for the quarter.
 Deposit your FUTA tax by the last day of the month after the end of the quarter.
-If your tax for the next quarter is \$500 or less, you are not required to deposit your tax again until the cumulative amount is more than \$500.
+If your tax for the next quarter is \$500 or less, you aren't required to deposit your tax again until the cumulative amount is more than \$500.

 Fourth quarter liabilities.
-If your FUTA tax for the fourth quarter (plus any undeposited amounts from earlier quarters) is more than \$500, deposit the entire amount by January 31, 2013.
-If it is \$500 or less, you can either deposit the amount or pay it with your Form 940 by January 31, 2013.
+If your FUTA tax for the fourth quarter (plus any undeposited amounts from earlier quarters) is more than \$500, deposit the entire amount by February 1, 2016.
+If it is \$500 or less, you can either deposit the amount or pay it with your Form 940 by February 1, 2016.